-There is a new doctrine emerging from modern-day skeptics, saying there is no evidence that Jesus ever existed and he is just a fictional character.
-After a long time has passed, any historical figure can look like a myth, so that is why this belief is emerging now.
+Modern-day skeptics propagate a new belief that Jesus is a fictional character and that there is no evidence that he ever existed.
+After a while, any historical figure can look like a myth, so that is why this belief is emerging now.

 During the first and second century BC, the officials of ancient Rome and Judea, and the famous historians that followed questioned Jesus’ work such as raising people from the dead, healing, or his own resurrection.
 These early-century skeptics, however, never questioned that he existed.